 - Soil Type: Sand or succulent potting mix

 - Soil pH: 6.6–7.5

 Allow your hen and chicks to dry out fully between waterings.
-Because it's so drought-tolerant, it's nearly impossible to underwater this plant, but your biggest risk is overwatering.
+Because it's so drought-tolerant, it's nearly impossible to underwater this plant (making it an easy-to-care-for plant with a low time commitment), but your biggest risk is overwatering.
 If you notice the leaves have a mushy texture or are becoming transparent, that's a sign you're giving the plant too much water.
 If your hen and chicks plant isn't receiving enough water, the leaves will look wrinkled or feel dry and crispy.